lightningexperience/finsNFT/README.md

 To deploy the contracts on public blockchain network we need to specify the following variables (if hosting locally then we can use .env file; if hosting on a server such as Heroku then the config variables feature should be used to prevent exposing values) .

-* PRIVATE_KEYS --> Private Key of the account you are using to deploy (typically the first one in the list of Ganache)
+* PRIVATE_KEYS --> Private Key of the account we are using to deploy (typically the first one in the list of Ganache)
-* INFURA_API_KEY --> API key from the node provider (e.g., Infura when we register)
+* INFURA_API_KEY  or Alchemy Key --> API key from the node provider (e.g., Infura or Alchemy or Moralis when we register)

 After this we need to get some free ether to deploy on testnet.
-This is needed even if you use alchemy or infura or moralis.
+This is needed even if we use alchemy or infura or moralis.
 We can request free ether by going to a faucet - an Ethereum Faucet is where we are paid a minuscule amount of ETH with basic ad viewing and clicking.
-This gets deposited in your MetaMask account and then with this account we can connect to an ethereum testnet either directly or via a node provider that we have mentioned above.
+This gets deposited in our MetaMask account and then with this account we can connect to an ethereum testnet either directly or via a node provider that we have mentioned above.

 Then we need to run the truffle migrate to migrate to the testnet e.g. ropsten: truffle migrate --network ropsten